coostdocs/codoc/content/en/about/sponsor.md

 ## Sponsor

 **coost** is a personal project.
 If you are interested in sponsoring it, you may contact with Alvin (idealvin at qq.com), we'll display your logo, website and other information here, and also provide you with better technical services.
-Thank you very much🙏
+Thank you very much.

 ## Coffee

-If you like coost, you may also buy the author a cup of coffee, thanks🙏
+If you like coost, you may also buy the author a cup of coffee, thanks.

 - Paypal